Church Life - at Cashmere Presbyterian Church

 ~ ~ ~ ~ ~

-Around seven years ago, Pastor Chuck Clarke had a goal to start a Bible study group in Leavenworth, Washington because our congregation had several couples living nearby (twenty minutes away from Cashmere Presbyterian Church).
+Over ten years ago, Pastor Chuck Clarke had a goal to start a Bible study group in Leavenworth, Washington because our congregation had several couples living nearby (twenty minutes away from Cashmere Presbyterian Church).
 The group was originally called the “548’ers”, which referred to the telephone prefix for Leavenworth.

 It started with great enthusiasm, but there was low attendance.
 After about a year, the group was self-sustaining under the direction of two members, Doug W. and Doug A. As time went on, more friends from outside Leavenworth wanted to join.
 Since this wasn’t an “exclusively Leavenworth” group, we had a dinner for anyone in our church who wanted to attend.
 We explained that our group was only interested in learning more about the Bible and prayerfully expressing our “Joys and Concerns”.

 Early on, we had agreed to rotate hosts for each month’s meetings.
 That worked out very well.
-We had increased attendance to about 25 souls, which included couples and "singles".
+We had increased attendance to about 25 souls, which included couples and singles.